Code4AUTO/PingOnly/README.md

 # PingOnly
-Use ping to check reachable of hosts
+Use ping to check reachable of hosts.